Ditofry/Ditofry.github.io/_posts/2015-08-12-quick-defense-of-semantics.md

 ---
 layout: post
-title: "A quick Defense of the Importance of Semantics"
+title: "A quick defense of the study of semantics"
 categories: theory philosophy language
 date: 2015-08-12
 ---